Randy Hanson: NFL

-In 2003, Hanson was hired by Mike Tice as an Offensive Quality Control coach for the Minnesota Vikings.
-In 2005, Hanson was promoted by the Minnesota Vikings to Assistant Quarterbacks coach.
-In 2006, Hanson was hired by Scott Linehan as an Offensive Quality Control coach for the St. Louis Rams.
-In 2007, Hanson joined the Oakland Raiders where he served under Defensive Coordinator Rob Ryan as Assistant Secondary Coach.
-In January 2009 the Oakland Raiders demoted Hanson to Assistant Coach-Defense.
+In 2003, Hanson was hired by Mike Tice as an offensive quality control coach for the Minnesota Vikings.
+In 2005, Hanson was promoted by the Minnesota Vikings to assistant quarterback coach.
+In 2006, Hanson was hired by Scott Linehan as an offensive quality control coach for the St. Louis Rams.
+In 2007, Hanson joined the Oakland Raiders, where he served under defensive coordinator Rob Ryan as an assistant secondary coach.
+In January 2009, the Oakland Raiders demoted Hanson to assistant coach-defense.
 On August 5, 2009, Hanson and Raiders head coach Tom Cable were involved in an altercation that resulted in the breaking of Hanson's jaw.
 Hanson was placed on paid administrative leave.
 On October 22, 2009, the Napa District Attorney announced that no charges would be filed against Cable, as Hanson's story was not consistent with the other three assistant coaches who were in the room with Hanson and Cable.
 Hanson was reassigned to the team's scouting department in December 2009.

 Later career

-In 2011 he was an assistant under Dennis Green with the Sacramento Mountain Lions of the United Football League.
-In 2012 he returned to college football as the defensive backs coach of the Cal Poly Mustangs.
-On August 5, 2012 he was arrested on suspicion of assault with a deadly weapon for striking a person with a beer bottle.
-The following day the school suspended him indefinitely.
+In 2011, he was an assistant under Dennis Green with the Sacramento Mountain Lions of the United Football League.
+In 2012, he returned to college football as the defensive backs coach of the Cal Poly Mustangs.
+On August 5, 2012, he was arrested on suspicion of assault with a deadly weapon for striking a person with a beer bottle.
+The following day, the school suspended him indefinitely.
 He was convicted of felony battery and misdemeanor assault.